hermo/npmi/README.md

 To run NPMI on verbose mode one would use `NPMI_VERBOSE=1 npmi`.

 # Speed gains

+NPM 5.7.1 added 'npm ci' for faster installs.
+NPMI now uses that for installation when possible to speed things up even more.

 Even if using a local NPM cache there are often packages which need to compile something or download an external dependency.